Mets' deGrom leaves loss to Braves with hyperextended elbow

 TRAINER'S ROOM

 Braves: RHP Shane Carle threw long toss a day after leaving a game with numbness in his right index finger and thumb.
-He spent much of Wednesday at the hospital for a series of tests that "didn't find anything," according to Braves manager Brian Snitker.
+He spent much of Wednesday at the hospital for a series of tests that "didn't find anything," Snitker said.
 Carle will throw a bullpen Thursday and is day to day.
 The 26-year-old rookie has a 0.96 ERA in 14 games this year.

 UP NEXT